Optimize your supply chain's production and distribution plans by considering all constraints.

 In summary: whether you operate on stock or on demand, Flowlity ensures optimal planning of resources and inventory, fully aligned with your operational model.

 Yes.
 Flowlity fully incorporates your operational constraints into its replenishment calculations.
-You can configure MOQs (Minimum Order Quantities), lot sizes, purchasing units, and even full-truck-load constraints.
-The planning engine ensures that all these rules are respected in the order proposals.
+You can configure minimum order quantities (MOQ), lot sizes, purchase units, and even full-truckload constraints.
+The planning engine ensures that all these rules are respected in order proposals.

-For example, if you have an MOQ of 100 units or a truck that only departs when full, Flowlity will apply these constraints and group requirements accordingly.
-The Order module aggregates needs by supplier and ensures that conditions like MOQs, lot multiples, or truck loading thresholds are correctly applied.
+For example, if you have a minimum order of 100 units or a truck that only leaves when full, Flowlity applies these constraints and groups requirements accordingly.
+The Orders module aggregates requirements by supplier and ensures that conditions such as minimum quantities, lot multiples, or truck-load thresholds are correctly enforced.

-As a result, the generated supply orders are realistic, ready to execute, and aligned with your actual logistics constraints.
-By avoiding split or suboptimal orders, you optimize both transportation and storage costs.
+As a result, generated supply orders are realistic, ready for execution, and aligned with your real logistics constraints.
+By avoiding fragmented or suboptimal orders, you optimize transport and storage costs — a critical lever for distributors and manufacturers managing high-volume inbound flows across multiple suppliers.